nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 The Pieces inside of a Part determines what's going to happen, the could be indicating things like VT:s, cut to cameras, graphics, or what script the host is going to read.

-Inside of the pieces are the [timeline-objects](../dictionary#timeline-object) which controls the play-out on a technical level.
+Inside of the pieces are the [timeline-objects](../dictionary#timeline-object) which controls the playout on a technical level.

 :::tip
 Tip!
 If you want to manually play a certain piece \(for example a graphics overlay\), you can at any time double-click it in the GUI, and it will be copied and played at your play head, just like an [AdLib](../dictionary#adlib-pieces) would!